 Property Revenues.
 Property revenues of the Partnership consists only of those of the MF Properties.
 Property revenues increased approximately \$2.7 million for the year ended December 31, 2008 compared to the same period of 2007.
-The six MF Properties in which an interest was acquired in 2007 reported six months of revenue in 2007 and 12 months of revenue in 2008.
+The six MF Properties in which an interest was acquired in 2007 reported six months of revenue in 2008.
 Interests in two additional MF Properties, Commons at Churchland and Glynn Place Apartments, were purchased in the third and fourth quarters of 2008, respectively, and revenues from these MF Properties was recorded from those dates.
-Annual net rental revenues per unit related to the MF Properties increased from \$7,427 per unit in 2007 to \$7.667 in 2008.
+Annual net rental revenues per unit related to the MF Properties increased from \$7,427 per unit in 2007 to \$7,667 in 2008.